 Daylilies received their common name because each flower only lasts one day.
-One flower stalk, however, can produce over 20 buds at a time with blooms opening over a period of several weeks.
+One flower stalk, however, can have over 20 buds at a time with blooms opening over a period of several weeks.

-When should I divide my daylilies?
+How often and when should I divide my daylilies?

-Daylilies should be divided once every 3-5 years.
-Divide the plants in late summer to early fall to allow them time to become re-established before winter.
-You may also divide daylilies in early spring.
+You should divide your daylilies when they become overcrowded, usually every 3 to 5 years, in late summer or early fall.
+This gives the plants time to become re-established before winter sets in.
+You may also divide daylilies after the threat of freezing weather has passed in early spring.